fbef0102/L4D1_2-Plugins/l4dmultislots/readme.md

 		// If 1, allow extra first aid kits for 5+ players when the finale is activated, One extra kit per player above four.
 (0=No extra kits) l4d_multislots_finale_extra_first_aid "1"

-		// If 1, when same player reconnect the server or rejoin survivor team but no any bot can be taken over, give him a dead bot.
-(0=Always spawn alive bot for same player)
+		// When same player reconnect the server or rejoin survivor team but no any bot can be taken over, give him a dead bot.
-		// Take effect after survivor has left safe zone l4d_multislots_no_second_free_spawn "0"
+		// 0=Always spawn alive bot for same player, 1=Take effect after survivor has left safe zone, 2=Just Dead l4d_multislots_no_second_free_spawn "0"

 		// Invincible time after new 5+ Survivor spawn by this plugin.
 (0=off)
 		// Take effect after survivor has left safe zone l4d_multislots_respawn_invincibletime "3.0"

-		// How to join the game for new player.
-		// 0: Old method.
-Spawn an alive bot first -> new player takes over.
-		// 1: Switch new player to survivor team (dead state) -> player respawns. l4d_multislots_join_survior_method "0"

 		// If 1, Block 'Join Survivors' commands (sm_join, sm_js)
 		l4d_multislots_join_command_block "0"